anthelix/UdacityNanoEng/README.md

 format : `Day nb` + `date ` + `#30DaysOfUdacity #DEND ` + `: `+ `action`, liste des sujets vu le jour

 `Day 1` 2020/01/02 #30DaysOfUdacity #DEND : Discovering the interface before working on SQL(all down until, chp1, ep40/49) Working on my GitHub ReadMe of the Nanodegree.
-Encouraging @IbrahimaK and @AyaC

 `Day 2` 2020/01/03 #30DaysOfUdacity #DEND : working on Sql, finishing chap1 and all down until chp2, ep12/21.
 I'm reading 'Le big Data' by Pierre Delort.
-Encouraging @Jose LuisI @NikitaG

 `Day 3` 2020/01/04 #30DaysOfUdacity #SQL #DEND : working on Sql, finishing chap2.
 Encouraging @Md.
 RanaM @IoannisK

 `Day 4` 2020/01/05 #30DaysOfUdacity #SQL #DEND : I'am sick, my brain is marmalade...
 I have reread my notes from chap1 and chap2 of sql and begin the chap3.
 All down until ep24/33.
 Watching some videos introducing the Nanodegree.
-Encouraging
-@oluwatosin

 `Day 5` 2020/01/06 #30DaysOfUdacity #SQL #DEND : I began Data Modeling with Postgres, watched video and try to install psycopg...
-Encouraging @Bianca DianaT  @RaduE

 `Day 6` 2020/01/07 #30DaysOfUdacity #SQL #DEND : It was Shell day and no Sql ...all afternoon I tried again and again to get Psycopg2 working.
 Finally, I found it!
 Hooray for Conda Activate and Conda Install.
 Watching video and tuto to understand "Lesson 1 Demo 1: Creating a Table with PostgreSQL".
-Encouraging

 `Day 7` 2020/01/08 #30DaysOfUdacity #SQL #DEND : Lesson 1, chap 13.
 I do the first exercice, read about Postgre and server/client, begin a cheatsheet about all this stuff for my .git and my own locally work.
 I have some difficults to work locally.
 I change the parameters in `try: conn = psycopg2.connect("host=127.0.0.1 dbname=studentdb user=student password=student")`.
 I do `dbname=postgres`, default base since the postgres installation and `user=mylogin`.
-Encouraging @AaronC @AlwaledH

 `Day 8` 2020/01/09 #30DaysOfUdacity #SQL #DEND : End of Data Modeling Lesson One!!
 I also read some documentation about Cassandra.
 My Anaconda environments for Postgres and Cassandra are ready and configured.
 I begin a Cheat Sheet for cassandra.
-Encouraging @ValenS @AnaC

 `Day 9` 2020/01/10 #30DaysOfUdacity #SQL #DEND : small day, I watched some videos.
-Encouraging

 `Day 10` 2020/01/11 #30DaysOfUdacity #SQL #DEND : Lesson2 of Relational Data Models.
 Denormalized Tables.
-I need to practice!! @BryantW @AntónioB  @LauraT
+I need to practice!!

 `Day 11` 2020/01/12 #30DaysOfUdacity #SQL #DEND : End of the lesson2 of Data Modeling.
 I have read the instructions for Project 1.
 I need knowledge  about Json 🤨.
-Tomorow   I will make my schedule for the few days of work on the Project 1. 🤖 Encouraging @BryantW @AntónioB @Jacinto @LauraT
+Tomorow   I will make my schedule for the few days of work on the Project 1.

 `Day 12` 2020/01/13 #30DaysOfUdacity #SQL #DEND : I read the instructions for Project 1 and work about it.
-Encouraging @BryantW @AntónioB @Jacinto @LauraT

 `Day 13` 2020/01/14 #30DaysOfUdacity #SQL #DEND : I've been working on project one.
 It's not complicated but a lot of syntax and spelling mistakes slow me down.
 I've been reading a bit about Docker too and reconfiguring my anaconda to work with this project.
-My heart goes out to Encouraging @BryantW @AntónioB @Jacinto @LauraT

 `Day 14` 2020/01/15 #30DaysOfUdacity #SQL #DEND : I've been working on project one.
 End of the day...
 I finished the first part, just some troubles with the songplay_table.
 I will fix that tomorrow.
-Encouraging @BryantW @AntónioB @Jacinto @LauraT

 `Day 15` 2020/01/16 #30DaysOfUdacity #SQL #DEND :I couldn't find the source of the problem this morning, so I decided to take a step back and read the self-help forum.
 There are a lot of things and help for my solution!!
 I'm very happy.
 Today I'm thinking about it and I'm moving forward especially on the Readme.
 I love the Readme.
 I play a lot with 'Git' and I usual I lose ^^ and I lean ^^.
 This time I have pushed and clear all my repo so, to go back to an event that's already pushed on GitHub: to see the number of the good push `git log --oneline --decorate --graph` then chose it (the good one, where you want to go), then`git reset --hard xxxxxxx` then `git clean -f -d` then `git fetch --all` then `git push -u origin +master` ta taaaaa!!!
 Well, the lesson of the day is to do a push every day (that I do) but also during the day or before playing with Git...

 `Day 16` 2020/01/17 #30DaysOfUdacity #SQL #DEND : The day was well underway... and I came across the hash algorithm.
-So tomorrow will be Udacitu Day. 🚀💢 Encouraging @LauraT @Bianca DianaT @DanielJ @AntónioB @Jacinto @BryantW
+So tomorrow will be Udacitu Day. 🚀💢

 `Day 17` 2020/01/18 #30DaysOfUdacity #SQL #DEND : Still on project 1.
 I work with python.
 Tomorrow I hope to finish this project.
-Encouraging @Vamshi KrishnaP @AntónioB @InnaI

 `Day 18` 2020/01/19 #30DaysOfUdacity #SQL #DEND : I've made project 1!!
 I've done a lot of Python coding on this subject to find matching files!
 I'll do less Sql and more python next week.
 Encouraging 🎉 @Vamshi KrishnaP @Bianca DianaT @AntónioB @Jacinto @BryantW @DanielJ @DavidA ...and, tomorow, that's the end of the subway strikes in Paris(France).
 I'm so happy!!!🙏🎉🎉

 `Day 19` 2020/01/20 #30DaysOfUdacity #SQL #DEND : I continued with Intro to Python, Lesson 7 about Numpy.
 I'm still working on my sql notes.

 `Day 20` 2020/01/21 #30DaysOfUdacity #SQL #DEND : I finished the Python introduction, lesson 7 on Numpy, and did some exercises to practice.
 I really liked that lesson.
-Plenty of encouragement to @Bianca DianaT @LorenzoP @BryantW @Daniel @TarekA @AmyS @Vamshi KrishnaP

 `Day 21` 2020/01/22 #30DaysOfUdacity #SQL #DEND :I began NoSQL Data Models in Data Modeling, and I end the day by the first exercice.
 I read a lot documentation about Cassandra, NoSql database to understand ...
 Cassandra.
-Encouraging

 `Day 22` 2020/01/23 #30DaysOfUdacity #SQL #DEND :I finished the chapter NoSql Data Model and started project 2 by preparing my working environment and my Readme.